dqops/dqo/docs/data-sources/google.md

 ![Importing tables - advisor](https://dqops.com/docs/images/working-with-dqo/adding-connections/duckdb/importing-tables-advisor-csv.png){ loading=lazy; width="1200px" }

-# Detailes of new connection - all parameters description
+# Details of new connection - all parameters description

 The form of the adding a new connection page provides additional fields not mentioned before.